wiwa1978/blog-hugo-netlify/content/devops/2021-11-01-Flask_GithubActions_ElasticBeanstalk.md

 ### Updating the application

-We will update our application.
-In my case, I updated the index.html file by adding the words `version 2` to the tagline text under the title:
+As we did in previous posts, we will update our application.
+In my case, I updated the index.html file by adding the words `version 2` to the tagline text under the title.
+As we made a change to our application, we need to sync it to our remote Git repo.

 ```bash
 (venv) ~/Flask/Flask-Basic-CICD-GithubActions-Beanstalk ❯ git add .